 - Add the potatoes and carrots and coat well with the oil in the pot.

-- Then, add the chicken broth and bay leaves.
+- Then, add 2 cups chicken or vegetable stock and 2 bay leaves.

 - Bring it to a boil on medium heat.
 Tip: The broth won't fully cover the ingredients at this time.
 The vegetables soon will release moisture and increase the cooking liquid to eventually submerge the ingredients.